Frequently asked questions

 Where did the name ‘Wellington Park’ come from?

-Prior to European settlement, local Aboriginal communities - the Mouheneenner - are believed to have known the Mountain as Unghanyahletta and Pooranetere, however other communities viewing the Mountain from further afield may have known it by other names.
-Recently, the Tasmanian Aboriginal Centre has suggested that Kunanyi is the true name for the Mountain, based upon records made by early European settlers.
+Prior to European settlement, local Aboriginal communities – the Mouheneenner – are believed to have known the mountain as Unghanyahletta and Pooranetere, however other communities viewing the mountain from further afield may have known it by other names.
+Recently, the Tasmanian Aboriginal Centre proposed kunanyi as the true name for the mountain, based upon records made by early European settlers.
+As part of the Tasmanian Government’s Aboriginal and Dual Naming Policy, the name of the mountain was officially changed to kunanyi / Mount Wellington in early 2014, however the name of the Park remains the same.

-Could there still be a cable car on Mount Wellington?
+Could there be a cable car on kunanyi / Mount Wellington?

-It would be very unlikely that, under the existing Management Plan, a cable car could be built on the Mountain.
-The Management Plan provides for the protection of biodiversity, and other natural and cultural values, while maintaining recreational and tourism access.
+Any development proposal would be assessed in accordance with the standards and performance criteria in the Management Plan.
+This includes the protection of biodiversity, and other natural and cultural values, while maintaining recreational and tourism access.
 The Trust has endorsed a Sustainable Transport System to guide future transport opportunities and management.

 Is there going to be another hotel at the Springs site?